gr4vy/gr4vy-go/api/docs/TransactionRequest.md

 `func (o *TransactionRequest) UnsetShippingDetailsId()`

 UnsetShippingDetailsId ensures that no value is present for ShippingDetailsId, not even an explicit nil
+### GetConnectionOptions

+`func (o *TransactionRequest) GetConnectionOptions() ConnectionOptions`

+GetConnectionOptions returns the ConnectionOptions field if non-nil, zero value otherwise.

+### GetConnectionOptionsOk

+`func (o *TransactionRequest) GetConnectionOptionsOk() (*ConnectionOptions, bool)`

+GetConnectionOptionsOk returns a tuple with the ConnectionOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConnectionOptions

+`func (o *TransactionRequest) SetConnectionOptions(v ConnectionOptions)`

+SetConnectionOptions sets ConnectionOptions field to given value.

+### HasConnectionOptions

+`func (o *TransactionRequest) HasConnectionOptions() bool`

+HasConnectionOptions returns a boolean if a field has been set.

+### SetConnectionOptionsNil

+`func (o *TransactionRequest) SetConnectionOptionsNil(b bool)`

+ SetConnectionOptionsNil sets the value for ConnectionOptions to be an explicit nil

+### UnsetConnectionOptions
+`func (o *TransactionRequest) UnsetConnectionOptions()`

+UnsetConnectionOptions ensures that no value is present for ConnectionOptions, not even an explicit nil
+### GetAsyncCapture

+`func (o *TransactionRequest) GetAsyncCapture() bool`

+GetAsyncCapture returns the AsyncCapture field if non-nil, zero value otherwise.

+### GetAsyncCaptureOk

+`func (o *TransactionRequest) GetAsyncCaptureOk() (*bool, bool)`

+GetAsyncCaptureOk returns a tuple with the AsyncCapture field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAsyncCapture

+`func (o *TransactionRequest) SetAsyncCapture(v bool)`

+SetAsyncCapture sets AsyncCapture field to given value.

+### HasAsyncCapture

+`func (o *TransactionRequest) HasAsyncCapture() bool`

+HasAsyncCapture returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)